Published Date: July 21, 2014

-If the deceased person belongs to an out-of-province reserve and the Band refuses funds for funeral costs but wishes the deceased returned for burial, HS pays basic funeral and essential transportation only.
+If the deceased person belongs to an out-of-province reserve and the Band refuses funds for funeral costs but wishes the deceased be returned for burial, Human Services pays basic funeral and essential transportation only.
 The receiving province/territory/Band pays for the burial.

 Learners and Their Dependants

 When funeral benefits are requested for a deceased Learner or their dependants (spouse/partner or children), the request is referred immediately to the ASCC.
 The ASCC follows standard policy and procedures to provide the funeral benefits as expediently as possible.

 Under the Funeral Act, the Minister of Human Services is designated as the last resort to authorize the disposal of human remains, when no responsible survivor can be located, and no other government body has responsibility for the decision.
 The Executive Director, Employment and Financial Program Policy is delegated the Minister’s responsibility for these rare requests.
 Requests must be referred to Income Support Policy at 780‑422‑3188.

 In a rare instance when the identity of a deceased person is not known, Human Services provides basic funeral services in the name of Jane or John DOE.
 ASCC arranges payment for the funeral and burial only.
 Cremation must not be authorized.
 For inquiries in these cases, contact Income Support Policy at 780‑422‑3188.

 Children in Care Under the Child, Youth and Family Enhancement Act

 The Child and Family Services Delivery Division of Human Services is responsible for the cost of a funeral if a child dies while in the custody or guardianship of the Director, Child, Youth and Family Enhancement Act.

 The funeral home: